reedwrogers/Dart-Vision/README.md

 # 🎯 Dart-Vision

-Welcome to **Dart Vision Scoring** — a system for automatically capturing and scoring dart games using computer vision!
+Welcome to **Dart-Vision** — a system for automatically capturing and scoring dart games using computer vision!
+This project was done for CS 445, Computational Photography, at the University of Illinois Urbana-Champaign.

+The project was used as a learning experience to conclude our course.
+It is still under development, and has several areas for improvement.

 This guide will help you get started setting up your dart board, local database, and running the project.